Grilled and Tender Foil Wrapped Baby Back Ribs

 • Using eight 18-by-24-inch sheets of heavy-duty aluminum foil, double wrap each rib rack in its own packet.

-• Place the ribs on the grill over direct medium to low heat and cook for 1 hour, with the lid closed, occasionally turning the packets over for even cooking, making sure not to pierce the foil.
-If your ribs run on the small side — decrease the cooking time and if they are extra meaty and large, increase by 5-10 minutes.
+• Place the ribs on the grill over direct medium heat and cook for 1 hour, with the lid closed.
+Occasionally, turn the packets over for even cooking, making sure not to pierce the foil.
+If your ribs are on the small side, decrease the cooking time; if they are extra meaty and large, increase the cooking time by 5-10 minutes.
 You want a fork-tender rib at the end of about an hour that is just pulling away from the bones.

 • Remove the packets from the grill and let rest for about 10 minutes.
 Carefully open the foil packets, remove the ribs, and discard the rendered fat and foil.